AleksandarHaralanov/ChatGuard/README.md

 ### Strikes
 The default `strikes.yml` configuration file is initially empty.
 When a player joins for the first time after ChatGuard is installed on the server, they are added to the configuration with 0 strikes.
 From there, the plugin manages their strikes, incrementing them up to a maximum of 5 as necessary.
 Read note below on how that works.

 > [!NOTE]
-> 🔖`v4.1.1`: Strike tiers will increment only when the filter is enabled, and a disallowed term or matching regex pattern is detected in a message.
-Otherwise, all strike tiers will default to 0 unless manually modified in the configuration file or through the included command.
+> Strike tiers increment only when the filter is enabled and a disallowed term or matching regex pattern is detected.
+>
+> Otherwise, all strike tiers default to `0` unless manually modified in `data/strikes.yml` or via the staff command.